MichaelXavier/HollaBack/README.md

 Scenario 2: Direct Email
 ========================
 An album is coming out soon that you must get your hands on.
 You don't want things like this in your calendar or tasks list because it is too much noise and isn't something you want to keep at the forefront of your mind.
 Effortless is the key.
 Email mar13@example.com wit the details and feel free to forget about it.

 Requirements
 ============
-Hollaback is primarily implemented with Haskell, but uses a Ruby mail server implementation to parse requests.
+Hollaback is primarily implemented with Haskell. hollaback_admin is implemented in Ruby.
+If you like, you can create your own means of putting messages into the queue.
+Hollaback doesn't care.

 Hollaback has the following system requirements:

 1. A recent version of GHC.
 HollaBack is developed using GHC 7.0.3.
 It can proobably use GHC 6.x, but this is untested.
-2. Ruby 1.8.7 or higher.
-3. The bundler gem.
-Use `gem install bundler` to install it.
 4. Redis
 5. sendmail